bryanhzj/customer-info-backend/README.md

 * Database: SQLite3

 ## Setup
-To run this project, install it locally using pip and start app.py using uvicorn:
+To run this project, install it locally using pip and start app.py using uvicorn.
+A database file named test.db will be created to store customer information.

 ```
 pip install -r requirements.txt